django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

 We recommend creating a ``base.html`` template, shared by all the applications in the project, that your django CMS templates can extend.
 See Django's :ref:`template language documentation <django:template-inheritance>`
-or more on how template inheritance works.
+for more on how template inheritance works.

 A template used by django CMS needs to include the :ttag:`{% cms_toolbar %} <cms_toolbar>` template tag in its ``<body>`` to show